tetacom-software/Teta.Net.Packages/README.md

 Or using your favorite npm package manager;

-Next, UnitOfWork and EntityFramework assumes that you are using some DbContext implementation for your models,
+Next, UnitOfWork and EntityFramework assumes that you are using some DbContext implementation for your models;
 In this case you should inherit your model from DbContext class and additionaly from your ICustomDbContext, for example:

 ```csharp